joshua-neizer/CISC327-Final-Project/design.md

 However,
-logic that can be easily separated, such as login / register validation, should be refractored into other files.
+logic that can be easily separated, such as login / register validation, should be refactored into other files.
 Applying this pattern enforces the Single Responsibility Principle, which minimizes convolution of concerns.